wefell/Behavioral-Cloning/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The strategy for deriving a model architecture was to find a model that has proven success, rather than to reinvent the wheel.
+Many Udacity students have reported success with [Nvidia's CNN designed for self-driving cars](https://arxiv.org/pdf/1604.07316v1.pdf).

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The model immediately performed well, but was showin signs of overfitting.
+I experimented with adding dropout to a variety of combination of layers, with little improvement.
+The car would zig-zag on parts of the track, drive very smoothly on other parts, and drive straight off the track on otherts.
+This indicated that the model was still overfitting to parts of the data and not generalizing.

+To combat the overfitting, I drove both tracks in both directions.
+This included center driving and recovery maneuvers.
+When the car showed signs of trouble in certain parts of the track, I would go back and drive that part of the track with center driver and recovery maneuvers, in both direcetions.
+However, as soon as the car improved driving on one part of the track, it would performed worse on other parts.
+This told me that the model was still not generalizing enough.

+The final step was to apply random brightness levels to all of the images.
+This provided enough variance in the data to enable the model to generalize, rather than to memorize.
+I saw an immediate and drastic improvement in the car's ability to navigate the track.
+It performed well in all areas of the track and recoverered well.
+It was immediately obvious that the model had learned and was generalizing well.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+* Input (160x320x3)
+* Lambda layer (normalize image data to betweeen -0.5 and 0.5)
+* Cropping2D (new image shape is 65x260x3)
+* Conv Layer (5x5x3 filter, stride 2 to 31x128x24)
+* Relu
+* Conv Layer (5x5x24 filter, stride 2 to 14x62x36)
+* Relu
+* Conv Layer (5x5x36 filter, stride 2 to 5x29x48)
+* Relu
+* Conv Layer (3x3x48 filter, stide 1 to 3x27x64)
+* Relu
+* Conv Layer (3x3x64 filter, stide 1 to 1x25x64)
+* Relu
+* Flatten (1536 nodes)
+* Fully connected layer (with added dropout) (1600->100)
+* Fully connected layer (with added dropout) (100->50)
+* Fully connected layer (with added dropout) (50->10)
+* Output (10->1)

 ####3.
 Creation of the Training Set & Training Process